-Accordingly, this bill would only apply to civil litigation.
-But civil litigation, is primarily an issue of commercial concern, and does not hold the same level of state interest, or constitutionality.
+Civil litigation on the other hand, is primarily an issue of commercial concern, and does not hold the same level of state interest, or constitutionality.
 Indeed, in the sponsors' own memo, they freely admit, that the Supreme Court of the United States, and well as several New York State Courts, have already recognized the right of foreign business entities, as well as New York business organizations, to contractually agree to have their operations, contracts and businesses, subject to the laws and civil jurisdictions of other states and nations.

 There are many reasons for the long standing principle of allowing private business entities to locate and select the law that will apply to their transactions and operations, including, but not limited to the fact, that litigants who might have a dispute with such business organizations can always choose to bring a cause of action against such organization in either federal court (under diversity principles) or in the courts under which such out of state organization is located.
 Accordingly, despite the claims of the sponsors, such claimants are never without remedy.
-Enacting this bill would make New York State a sad outlier in the world of business, eroding our already challenging business climate.
-By its terms, it would force out of state, and multinational businesses, to face serious additional challenges, when deciding whether or not to do business in New York, and offer their products and services to our citizens.

-At a time when the out migration of people and businesses from New York is occurring at an alarming rate, it is far from prudent public policy, to chase even more business opportunities and jobs away from our state.
+Enacting this bill would make New York State a sad outlier in the world of business, placing a serious and unnecessary cloud upon our already challenging business climate.
+By its terms, it would force out of state, and multinational businesses, to face serious additional challenges when deciding whether or not to do business in New York, and offer their products and services to our citizens.
+At a time when the out migration of people and businesses from New York is occurring at an alarming rate, it is far from prudent public policy, to chase even more business oppornities and jobs away from our state.

 With respect to insurance, a well recognized state regulated business, under the McCarran Ferguson Act, this bill could not have more of a serious impact.
-By its terms, it will not help in the regulation of out of state insurers, which is already assured under current law, but rather, will simply present yet another serious legal and jurisdictional impediment to the New York State business operation of out of state insurers.

-The result of this bill will be to create a climate that assures fewer insurance products and opportunities are offered to New York customers.
-And if this bill causes fewer insurers to operate in New York, it will limit the types of insurance products, decrease availability and affordability of insurance products, decrease competition, and increase the overall cost of insurance.
+By its terms, it will not help in the regulation of out of state insurers, which is already assured under current law, but rather will present a serious legal and jurisdictional impediment to the New York State business operation of such out of state insurers.
+Such promises to assure fewer insurance products and opportunities are offered to New York customers.
+For if this bill causes fewer insurers to operate in New York, it will limit the types of insurance products, decrease availability and affordability of insurance products, decrease competition, and increase the overall cost of insurance.
 None of these possible impacts are good for New York insurance consumers.

 Accordingly, this bill bears no measure of sensible responsibility, and all for an undefined, dubious benefit.
-Even without this bill, under current law, aggrieved parties may still pursue a civil recovery.

-But what this bill will do, is to limit the commercial and legal choices of out of state businesses, who might otherwise wish to do business in, and employ, in New York State.
-By its terms, this legislation would mandate that all out of state businesses must automatically choose New York State as their jurisdiction, despite the potential, beneficial contractual agreement of all parties concerned.
-Such a policy is both practically unwise for the recruitment and retention of business, as well as being constitutionally circumspect.

-As a result, this bill has not been thoroughly considered as to its many possible negative impacts, and its unnecessary, costly, and overhanded mandates, that could well prove far more harm than good.
+Aggrieved parties may still always recover without its enactment, and mandating that all out of state businesses must automatically chose New York State as their jurisdiction of choice, despite the potential contractual agreement of all parties concerned, is both practically and constitutionally circumspect.
+This bill has not been thoroughly considered as to its many possible negative impacts, and its unnecessary, costly, and overhanded mandates, that can well prove far more harm than good.

-Accordingly, for all the foregoing reasons stated above, NYIA respectfully requests, the Governor not to sign, and to issue a veto on, this bill.
+As a result, for all the foregoing reasons stated above, NYIA strongly urges the Governor to veto this bill.